 Parents and carers of children in Year 6 must apply for a place in the school using the Common Preference Form which must be completed and returned as specified on the form.
 Alternatively, parents and carers may apply directly to Leeds Education Authority online.
 Only under exceptional circumstances will late applications be accepted – until 1st December.
 Applications received after this date will only be considered after those applications which have been submitted on time.

 Parents and carers living within the boundaries of different education authorities may still choose Cockburn School as a preferred secondary school but must complete the preference form provided by their Local Authority which will then pass on the information to Leeds Education Authority.

-There will be 240 places available for Year 7 in September 2018.
+Cockburn School has 240 places available for Year 7 in September 2022.

 This year, in line with our Specialist Status in the Performing Arts, we will be taking 10% of our new Year 7 after an audition process for Year 6 pupils who are talented and enthusiastic about Drama, Dance and Music.
 Click here to find out more.

-Children with a statement of special educational needs will be admitted to the school named on their statement.
+Children with an Education Health Care Plan (EHCP) will be admitted to the school named in their plan.

 Allocation of Places

 If the number of applications does not exceed the number of places available, all applicants will be granted a place at the school.
 If there are more applications than available places (oversubscription), the following oversubscription criteria will be used to allocate places:

 A) children in public care or fostered under an arrangement made by the local authority, special guardianship order or children who were previously looked after but ceased to be so because they were adopted or become subject to a Child Arrangements Order or Special Guardianship Order (See Note 1) B) students without an EHCP who have exceptional medical or mobility needs which the school feels can only be realistically met by Cockburn School.
 (See Note 2)